 Breeding Sows:

-Kyriakis et al. (2002) studied 240 breeding sows over 180 days under real farm conditions.
+Kyriakis et al. (2002) studied 240 breeding sows over 180 days under real operating conditions.
 The feed was heavily contaminated with zearalenone (= a mycotoxin that significantly impairs pig fertility).
-The result: sows fed clinoptilolite had improved reproductive performance, lower piglet mortality, and better bone structures despite mycotoxin contamination.
+The result: sows with clinoptilolite showed improved reproductive performance, lower piglet mortality, and better bone structures despite mycotoxin contamination.

-Papaioannou et al. (2002) showed: In breeding sows, across over 450 animals, there was a higher farrowing rate, more sows returned to estrus on time, and less mastitis and fever.
+Papaioannou et al. (2002) showed: In breeding sows, across 450 animals, there was a higher farrowing rate, more sows returned to estrus on time, less mastitis and fever.

 Estrus (= heat) is the point in the female cycle when the sow is receptive to conception – thus, the optimal moment for fertilization. 🐖

 In pigs, this window is very short – only 8 to 36 hours.
-If a sow does not return to estrus in time after weaning the piglets, the farm loses valuable time – and money.
-Every lost cycle means fewer litters per year, fewer piglets, less income.
+If a sow does not return to estrus on time after weaning, the farm loses valuable time – and money.
+Every lost cycle means fewer litters per year, fewer piglets, less yield.

-The fact that more sows returned to estrus on time with zeolite is therefore economically very relevant – it means shorter inter-farrowing intervals and more productive days per sow per year.
+The fact that more sows with zeolite returned to estrus on time is therefore economically very relevant – it means shorter farrowing intervals and more productive days per sow per year.

 Piglets:

-Valpotić et al. (2016) studied 40 weaned piglets over 35 days with only 0.5% zeolite in their feed.
-The result: significantly higher body weight, lower diarrhea severity – and ten times fewer harmful germs in the gut: 19×10⁷ vs. 19×10⁸ CFU/ml (= bacterial count per milliliter of intestinal content).
+Valpotić et al. (2016) studied 40 weaned piglets over 35 days with only 0.5% zeolite in the feed.
+The result: significantly higher body weight, lower diarrhea severity – and ten times fewer harmful germs in the intestine: 19×10⁷ vs. 19×10⁸ CFU/ml (= bacterial count per milliliter of intestinal content).
 At the same time, more immune cells in the intestinal mucosa.

 "The CPL fed pigs had significantly higher body weight, the sum of diarrhea severity score in CPL-treated pigs was lower as well as a total bacterial load in jejunum." — Valpotić et al. (2016), Veterinary Medicine 61